maxschlapfer/MacAdminHelpers/MozillaFirefoxPackageBuilder/README.md

+# ATTENTION: This playground is retired and remains here for information purposes only.

 # Package Build scripts for Mozilla Firefox <br/> Rapid Release (RR) and Extended Support Release (ESR)

 These scripts download the Mozilla Firefox installer for the Rapid Release (RR) or the Extended Support Release (ESR).
 They apply some Firefox configurations and include a Language switcher together with some language packs.
 After that the PKG is put in a diskimage and the temp. build directory is cleaned.